Subscribe via Email

 - Back To The Future: Looking at LMS forecasts from 2011 - 2014

 - Austin Community College's ACCelerator: Big bet on emporium approach with no pilots

 - Rutgers and ProctorTrack Fiasco: Impact of listening to regulations but not to students

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: Open content

-As I was perusing David Kernohan’s notes on Larry Lessig’s keynote at the OpenEd conference, one statement leapt out at me: Could the department of labour require that new education content commissioned ($100m) be CC-BY?
-There was a clause (124) … Continue reading
+By Michael FeldsteinMore Posts (1021) As I was perusing David Kernohan’s notes on Larry Lessig’s keynote at the OpenEd conference, one statement leapt out at me: Could the department of labour require that new education content commissioned ($100m) be CC-BY? … Continue reading

-The internets are buzzing with the news of the $2 billion grant program jointly offered by the U.S. Departments of Education and Labor.
-There was some initial hype (driven partly by a blog post on CreativeCommons.org) that the grant would … Continue reading
+By Michael FeldsteinMore Posts (1021) The internets are buzzing with the news of the $2 billion grant program jointly offered by the U.S. Departments of Education and Labor.
+There was some initial hype (driven partly by a blog post on … Continue reading

-My good friends and fellow SUNY escapees Steven Zucker and Beth Harris will be giving a talk about their amazing art history open educational resources website smARThistory on Friday, October 1st at UMassOnline.
-There are several reasons why this talk … Continue reading
+By Michael FeldsteinMore Posts (1021) My good friends and fellow SUNY escapees Steven Zucker and Beth Harris will be giving a talk about their amazing art history open educational resources website smARThistory on Friday, October 1st at UMassOnline.
+There are … Continue reading